hanggrian/IIT-CS554/assignments/hw5.md

   implementation of a real system, simulation, theoretical, empirical performance evaluation, survey, etc).

-Cryptographic hashing &ndash; not to be confused with encrypting &ndash; is a one-way ciphering of digital information (mostly texts) through various techniques.
+Cryptographic hashing &mdash; not to be confused with encrypting &mdash; is a one-way ciphering of digital information (mostly texts) through various techniques.
 Hash functions are expected to produce the same results while still being collision resistance, that is, it should be next to impossible to find 2